Dr Dan Fisher shares stateside knowledge

 Together believes that service user leadership at every level is critical to the success of personalisation and have made it one of our key strategic objectives.
 By 2014 we are aiming for all people using our mental health services to be able to fully direct their own support, and be able to access services using personal and individual budgets.

 A crucial part of this is the re-balancing of power between services users and professionals, with a growth in peer led and peer support services.
-Together believes that we are well-placed to do this given our investment in the Service User Involvement Directorate (SUID) a unique department led, staffed and for people with lived experience of mental health issues.
-The SUID is headed by Anne Beales MBE, a personal friend of Dan Fisher and co-member of Interrelate, an International Coalition of National Consumer/User Organisations.
+Together believes that we are well-placed to do this given our investment in service user involvement.